 We’ll flat out say it — there is something about cruising that puts people in the mood.

-First off, it’s a vacation and people usually set aside their inhibitions for a while as they relax and forget about home.
+First off, it’s a vacation and people usually set aside their inhibitions for a while as they relax and forget about the stresses of back home.
 Second, most cruises are headed to warm, tropical locations.
 That means fewer and skimpier clothes, which always helps.
 Finally, the alcohol flows freely while on the ship, which helps spark the fire.

 That’s not to say that a cruise ship turns into a Hedonistic paradise (there are plenty of families around, after all).
-However, it’s a poorly-kept secret that passengers love to embark on lots of hanky-panky when on a cruise.
+However, it’s well known that passengers love to embark on plenty of hanky-panky when on a cruise.